 - orthodontic nipples, which are designed to better mimic the human nipple

 - specialized nipple sizes, such as for premature babies

 - nipples specifically designed for babies with cleft palate

 Each baby is different in their needs and preferences, so it can take a little trial and error to figure out the best option for your little one.

 Start by making sure you’re selecting a nipple that’s the right flow rate for your baby’s age and size.
 Typically, younger babies should use slower nipples, and older babies should use faster ones.

 If you use a flow that’s too fast for your newborn, they may choke and take in a lot of air, which can cause gas and fussiness.
 If you use a flow that’s too slow for your older baby, they may become frustrated because feeding is so much work.

 If you’re primarily breastfeeding, you may want to start with a bottle nipple that mimics the natural breast to avoid nipple confusion.

-Depending on the size and whether you get them in a value pack, baby bottles tend to range from $2 each up to $20 each.
-You can typically purchase replacement parts (such as nipples or sealing rings) separately as needed.
+Depending on the size and whether you get them in a value pack, baby bottles tend to range from $2 up to $20 each.
+You can typically buy replacement parts (such as nipples or sealing rings) separately as needed.